This post may contain affiliate links.

 It’s Too Complicated

-Anyone can easily engage in sustainable practices by focusing on basic principles like reducing waste, conserving energy, and supporting local businesses.
-Education and accessible resources are available to help individuals learn at their own pace, making sustainability approachable and manageable for everyone.
+Anyone can easily adopt sustainable practices by focusing on basic principles such as reducing waste, conserving energy, and supporting local businesses.
+Education and accessible resources help individuals learn at their own pace, making a sustainable approach manageable for everyone.

 It’s Only About the Environment